-At Roofing Annex of Cincinnati and Chicago, we’ve surveyed our customers to take a look at what shapes their decision/choice in reliable roofing materials.
+At Roofing Annex of Cincinnati, we’ve surveyed our customers to take a look at what shapes their decision/choice in reliable roofing materials.
 There are really only 3 groups:

 - Price Driven – Those who want the most inexpensive yet reliable option = 82%